Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 `kubectl get events --field-selector involvedObject.kind != Pod`

 • kubectl get events –field-selector type != Normal: Filter events based on the event type.
-In this example, it excludes events with a normal type.
+In this example, it excludes events of type normal.

 `kubectl get events --field-selector type != Normal`